pankajrajdeo/figchat/chainlit.md

 ---

-## Future Capabilities 🚀
+## Current Capabilities 🚀

-We are constantly evolving to support your research needs.
-Future capabilities of LungMAP scExplore include:
+LungMAP scExplore currently supports:
-- **Advanced Visualizations:**
+- UMAP Plots
 - Heatmaps
 - Violin Plots
 - Dot Plots
 - Cell Frequency Boxplots
 - Gene Interaction Networks
 - Venn Diagrams and UpSet Plots

-- **Gene Expression UMAPs:** Visualize specific gene expression levels directly on UMAP plots.
-- **Comparative Analysis Tools:** Perform in-depth comparisons between datasets using advanced statistical techniques.
+These robust visualization tools enable you to explore datasets from multiple angles and gain comprehensive insights using a streamlined set of functions.

+---

+## Future Capabilities 🌟

+We are constantly evolving to support your research needs.
+Upcoming enhancements for LungMAP scExplore include:
+- **Integration of a Vector Database:**
+  - Seamless access to the entire PubMed and PMC databases, kept up-to-date for real-time literature integration.
+- **Biomedical Ontologies Knowledge Graph:**
+  - Incorporation of advanced biomedical ontologies through a knowledge graph to enrich dataset context and interpretation.
+- **External Bioinformatics Tool Integration:**
+  - Direct integration with external tools like **Morpheus** and **ToppGene** for extended data analysis and interpretation.
+- **Further Advanced Visualizations and Tools:**
+  - Continued expansion of visualization types and comparative analysis features.
-- **Enhanced Metadata Insights:** Gain access to more granular metadata for deeper analysis.
+  - Enhanced metadata insights for deeper analysis.
+  - Further development of gene interaction networks and complex data mapping techniques.

-Your feedback is invaluable as we work to bring these features to life!
+Your feedback and suggestions are critical in shaping these developments.
+Stay tuned as we roll out these powerful new features!

 ---